awsdocs/aws-lambda-developer-guide/doc_source/runtimes-extensions-api.md

 ### Shutdown phase<a name="runtimes-lifecycle-shutdown"></a>

-When Lambda is about to terminate the runtime, it sends a `Shutdown` event to the runtime and then to each registered external extension\.
+When Lambda is about to shut down the runtime, it sends a `Shutdown` event to the runtime and then to each registered external extension\.
 Extensions can use this time for final cleanup tasks\.
 The `Shutdown` event is sent in response to a `Next` API request\.

 **Duration limit**: The maximum duration of the `Shutdown` phase depends on the configuration of registered extensions:
 + 300 ms – A function with no registered extensions